Home / Programmes / Ph.D. in Media and Communication

 Ph.D. in Media and Communication

-The fields within the areas of mediated communication offer a vast and highly diverse canvas, including:
+The fields within mediated communication offer a wide and diverse range of research opportunities, including:

 • Journalism studies